11 Useful Gifts For Triathletes Who Already Have Everything

-Every year, I hear from my family and friends how difficult it is to offer me a gift as they think I already have everything.
-The first time I heard it, I was quite surprised, but I quickly understood why.
+Every year, my family and friends tell me how difficult it is to offer me a gift as they think I already have everything.
+The first time I heard it, I was pretty surprised, but I quickly understood why.

-I don’t recommend offering a really specific gear like a saddle, a set of aero bars, or a tri suit, except if you know exactly which model the triathlete wants.
-The chances are that he already knows exactly what he wants.
+I don’t recommend offering specific gear like a saddle, a set of aero bars, or a tri suit, except if you know exactly which model the triathlete wants.
+Chances are high that he already knows exactly what he wants.
 He just didn’t have the money to buy it yet.

 The perfect gift is something not too specific but still useful.
-I compiled 10 gift ideas, which I am sure are perfect for triathletes of any level.
+I compiled eleven gift ideas, which I am sure are perfect for triathletes of any level.

 Disclaimer: The Triathlon Tips of My Tri World are reader-supported.
 When you buy through links, I may earn an affiliate commission.

 OOFOS OOriginal Sandal (Amazon Affiliate link) – That’s the exact model I received a couple of years ago.
 I didn’t know recovery flip-flops even existed at that time.
 After each long-run workout, I can’t wait to remove my shoes and put those on.